A Large Collection of Real-world Pediatric Sleep Studies: Methods

-Finally, as an extra precaution against re-identification, rare diagnosis codes were redacted from the diagnosis table.
-We defined rare diagnoses as final diagnoses given to less than 10 unique patients from the entire NCH patient population (not limited to the sleep study patients) during a given time period.
-Since the earliest record in the diagnoses table was 2001, we queried 1) counts of unique NCH patients per ICD-9 code from Jan.
-1, 2000 to Sep.
-30, 2015, and 2) counts of unique NCH patients per ICD-10 code from Oct.
-1, 2015 to Dec.
+Using these variables, we defined rare diagnosis codes as ICD 10 or ICD 9 codes that were given as Final Dx to less than 10 unique patients in the entire NCH patient population (not limited to the NCH Sleep DataBank patients) during a given time period.
+Specifically, we queried 1) for every ICD 9 code, the number of unique NCH patients given the diagnosis as Final Dx between Jan.
+1, 2000 and Sep.
+30, 2015, and 2) for every ICD 10 code, the number of unique NCH patients given the diagnosis as Final Dx between Oct.
+1, 2015 and Dec.
 31, 2020.
-If a code had less than 10 unique patients in either ICD-9 or ICD-10 lists, it was deemed a rare diagnosis code.
-In every row where a rare diagnosis code appeared, we changed the entries in ``DX\_CODE'', ``DX\_NAME'', ``DX\_ALT\_CODE'', ``CLASS\_OF\_PROBLEM'', ``CHRONIC\_YN'' to ``redacted''.
-This process affected a total of 6,460 rows and 834 unique patients in our diagnosis table.
+If a code had less than 10 unique patients in either ICD 9 or ICD 10 lists, it was deemed a rare diagnosis code for our purpose.
+We did not consider diagnoses before 2000 since the earliest diagnosis in NCH Sleep DataBank was from 2001.

+Then, in every row of DIAGNOSIS.CSV where a rare diagnosis code appeared, we changed the entries in DX\_CODE, DX\_NAME (diagnosis name), DX\_ALT\_CODE (corresponding ICD 10 codes for records before Oct 2015, and ICD 9 codes for those after Oct 2015), CLASS\_OF\_PROBLEM (``Stage 1'', ``Chronic'', ``Acute'', ``Present upon Admission''), CHRONIC\_YN (Indication of chronic disease) to the phrase ``redacted''.
+This process affected a total of 6,460 rows and 834 unique patients in DIAGNOSIS.CSV.

 As this project concerns analysis on de-identified data, the project did not fit the definition of Human Subjects Research as defined by the United States Department of Health and Human Services and Food and Drug Administration.
 Therefore, this study received NCH Institutional Review Board (IRB) exemption with HIPAA waiver.
 The protocol that concerns the de-identification and processing of the data, which requires handling identified data, and the collection and publication of data and summary statistics, was approved under “STUDY00000505: Preparation of sleep study data” on September 22, 2019.